 Our new Centre in Worsley was officially opened by Sir Alex Ferguson.
 The team had moved into their new headquarter the previous year.

-Re-branding of the Kidz exhibitions to Kidz to Adultz Exhibition to mirror the changes to the 2014 Children & Families Act which now supports young adults up to the age of 25 years
+Rebranding of the Kidz Exhibitions to Kidz to Adultz Exhibitions to mirror the changes to the 2014 Children & Families Act, which now supports young adults up to the age of 25 years.

-The PromoCon service changed its name to Bladder and Bowel UK .
+The PromoCon service changed its name to Bladder & Bowel UK.

 What does the future hold?